THE ADULT LITERACY PROGRAM

 For imparting the functional literacy course to the non-literate adults, a Club can use any of the following resources.

-- Primer developed by RILM(Disha)- in most regional languages.
-The Club can place a primer requisition (minimum 50) on the RILM website.
+- Primer developed by RILM(Disha)- in most of the Indian languages.
+The Club can enquire availability of primers and place a requisition by writing to email@example.com.

-- Primer developed by the State Resource Centrein most regional languages.
-The Club can directly acquire the same from the State Resource Centre office in any state by showing the letter of understanding that has been signed between RILM and National Literacy Mission Authority.
+- State Resource Centrein most of the States develop primers in respective state languages.
+Interested Clubs can directly acquire the same from the State Resource Centre's office in concerned state by showing the letter of understanding that has been signed between RILM and National Literacy Mission Authority.
+For obtaining copy of the letter please write to firstname.lastname@example.org.

-- Freeware developed by TCS called Computer Based Functional Literacy (CBFL) - in most regional languages.
+- Freeware developed by TCS known as Computer Based Functional Literacy (CBFL) - is available in most of the Indian languages.
 The Club can directly acquire it or the request can be routed through RILM.
 The software requires minimum computer configuration viz., Pentium 4 (or above) with 512 MB Memory, 1 GB Hard Disk, Colour Monitor, Sound Card, external Speakers.
 One computer or a laptop is enough to teach a class of 30 learners.

 - The Club registers the adult learners on www.rotaryteach.org.
 Registration would close 60 days before the scheduled NIOS examination.
 Registration process will only be completed after the payment of examination fee of each learner.